-A student may complete requirements for graduation in January of their senior year and participate in commencement ceremonies if the following criteria are met:
+A student may complete requirements for graduation after the first semester of their senior year and participate in commencement ceremonies if the following criteria are met:

-- 1. The student must be in compliance with Criteria #1 and #2 from the 3-Year Graduate. - 2.
-The Early Graduation form shall be submitted to the counselor no later than March 31 of the Junior year and retained in the student's permanent folder. - 3.
-The student and parent/guardian shall confer with the counselor prior to the beginning of the Senior year. - 4.
-Participation in school activities will cease upon completion of graduation requirements, except for commencement.
+- 1. The student must be in compliance with Criteria #1 from the 3-Year Graduation option above. - 2.
+The student and parent/guardian shall confer with the counselor and submit the Early Graduation Request form to the counselor preferably by the end of the Junior year, but no later than October 1 of the senior year.
+The form will be retained in the student's permanent folder. - 3.
+If approved by both the counselor and principal, the student's schedule shall be adjusted if possible. - 4.
+Participation in all school activities will cease upon completion of graduation requirements, except for commencement.
 However, the student may attend school sponsored functions with administrative approval.